Boosting Few-shot Fine-grained Recognition with Background Suppression and Foreground Alignment: Related Work

 Despite the success brought by the above methods, they still rely on large-scale datasets, which are less practical in real scenarios, due to the large-scale annotated datasets being hard to attain in some cases.
-Compared with previous work, we study fine-grained recognition under the challenging few shot learning setting, namely few-shot fine-grained recognition (FS-FGR), where only a few labeled samples are provided to recognize novel fine-grained categories.
-Specifically, we focus on the object-aware semantic alignment process to improve the model's representation ability under both few-shot and fine-grained scenarios.
+Compared with previous work, we study fine-grained recognition under the challenging few-shot learning setting, namely few-shot fine-grained recognition (FS-FGR), where only a few labeled samples are provided to recognize novel fine-grained categories.